 Facial quality control

-Outlier faces, due to quasi-landmark mapping errors, are detected by measuring the Mahalanobis distance for each face to the overall average face in the symmetrized shape space spanned by an orthogonal basis of principal components that captures 98% of the total variation in face shape.
+Outlier faces, , are detected by measuring the Mahalanobis distance for each face to the overall average face in the symmetrized shape space spanned by an orthogonal basis of principal components that captures 98% of the total variation in face shape.
 From the distribution of Mahalanobis distances, a z score for each facial shape is established, and each face with a z score equal to or larger than 2 is manually inspected for quasi-landmark errors.
 Identified erroneous faces are removed, and the whole process starting from the generalized Procrustes superimposition of original and reflected quasi-landmark configurations is repeated.

 Validation